-Gary Young of Young Living has spent over 25 years becoming an expert in the field of essential oils.
-And over the years he has learned extensively about the three schools of thought on using essential oils: German, British/English and French.
+Founder Gary Young, of Young Living, spent over 25 years becoming an expert in the field of essential oils.
+Over the years he has learned extensively about the three schools of thought on using essential oils: German, British/English and French.

 The German perspective is to emphasize INHALATION of essential oils for the best benefits.
 Inhalation of oil molecules utilizes the lungs to put the oils directly into our bloodstream and brain (through our olfactory nerves).

 Jane Buckle RN, PhD notes, for the British/English perspective, notes that diluted essential oils are best used topically as they are massaged into the skin.
 By this use, essential oils are mainly used for relaxation and management of stress (Clinical Aromatherapy by Jane Buckle, 2003).

 And still the French doctors are confirming the use of essential oils in treating all sorts of health issues.
 The belief is that high-quality essential oils can be ingested, applied topically (some undiluted).
 Dr. Daniel Penoel, a French medical doctor, uses essential oils in the treatment of his patients claiming, “In my country, we’ve given millions and millions of clinical treatments with essential oils.”